ETO:Efficient Transformer-based Local Feature Matching by Organizing Multiple Homography Hypotheses: Related Works

 \textbf{Paramerterization in Local Feature Matching.} Conventional techniques, as demonstrated in previous works~\cite{sift,aslfeat,r2d2}, when confronted with appearance differences due to changes in viewpoint, try to construct feature descriptors which are invariant to these changes, involving scale, normal and rotation, etc. For rule-based methods~\cite{sift}, they create hand-crafted descriptors with scale space analysis~\cite{scalespace}.
 For learning-based methods~\cite{superpoint}, they input many image pairs with different viewpoints, letting the neural network learn about the invariance of these changes in appearance.
 Nevertheless, to fully mitigate the impact of these appearance changes, it is essential to accurately estimate their effects.
 Recent efforts~\cite{cotr,pats,scalenet} have attempted to directly estimate the scale differences between images and resize the images to enhance the refinement stage of feature matching.
 In a similar route, ~\cite{occ2} has focused on directly estimating rotation to calibrate the local features.
 Unlike the methods aimed solely at discovering more invariant feature descriptors, we argue that parameterized local appearance changes not only pose a challenge in finding accurate matches but also provide a direct avenue to achieve more accurate and more efficient matches over a broader spatial extent.
 It allows us to locally parameterize the image to many planes, thus creating multiple homography relationships, not just point-to-point correspondence.

-\textbf{Accelaration in Local Feature Matching.} In the realm of local feature matching based on the Transformer architecture, three predominant strategies have been mainly employed to enhance computational efficiency in the past.
+\textbf{Acceleration in Local Feature Matching.} In the realm of local feature matching based on the Transformer architecture, three predominant strategies have been mainly employed to enhance computational efficiency in the past.
 The first approach involves substituting the Softmax function for the Optimal Transport algorithm introduced by~\cite{superglue}.
 The second approach seeks to replace the full Transformer with a linear Transformer~\cite{linear_transformer}.
 LoFTR~\cite{loftr} incorporates both of these strategies, however, it introduces a larger number of matching units compared to SuperGlue~\cite{superglue}, resulting in a considerably slower performance than ~\cite{superglue}.
 The third strategy focuses on reducing the number of layers and units within the Transformer.
 LightGlue~\cite{lightglue} introduces early termination~\cite{universal, adaptive_transformer} and progressive unit selection strategies to accelerate computation, yielding significant improvements in speed.
 However, the performance of LightGlue heavily relies on SuperPoint~\cite{superpoint}, which puts a ceiling on its acceleration.
-In contrast, ETO relies on a more precise parameterized model, achieving higher coarse matching accuracy with a feature map whose resolution is 16 times smaller than LoFTR~\cite{loftr}.
+In contrast, ETO relies on a more precise parameterized model, achieving higher coarse matching accuracy with a feature map whose resolution is 16 times smaller than LoFTR~\cite{loftr}, which distinguishes ETO from another concurrent work Efficient LoFTR~\cite{eloftr} that accelerates the algorithm with adaptive token selection on the feature map of the same resolution.
 Furthermore, during the fine matching stage, we introduce a uni-directional cross-attention mechanism, allowing us to achieve higher matching speed while sacrificing only a minimal amount of fine stage accuracy.